fedora-infra/flask-oidc/docs/index.rst

     String that sets the authentication method used when communicating with the token_introspection_uri.
 Valid values are 'client_secret_post',
     'client_secret_basic', or 'bearer'.
 Defaults to 'client_secret_post'.

+  OIDC_USER_CLASS
+    The python path to a custom :class:`~flask_oidc.model.User` model.
+    It needs to accept the extension instance as only constructor argument.

 Other docs